Non Solicitation: Everything You Need to Know

 What Is a Non Solicitation Agreement?

-A non solicitation agreement is one of several clauses that often show up in employment contracts.
+A non-solicitation agreement is one of several clauses that often show up in employment contracts.
 They can also stand as unique contracts.
-Others include noncompete agreements and nondisclosure or confidentiality agreements, and the three together are sometimes called the restrictive covenants.
-These agreements can also apply to contract workers, not just regular employees.
+Others include non-compete agreements and non-disclosure or confidentiality agreements.
+The three together are sometimes called the restrictive covenants.
+These agreements can also apply to contract workers as well as regular employees.

-The noncompete agreement says you can't work for a competitor or start a competing business for a certain amount of time, and the nondisclosure agreement says you can't talk about anything confidential you come across during your job.
-The difference between non solicitation and nondisclosure is that nondisclosure is about sharing confidential information while non solicitation is about not using confidential information.
-On the other hand, both are the same in that they have time limits.
+The non-compete agreement says you can't work for a competitor or start a competing business for a certain amount of time.
+The non-disclosure agreement says you can't talk about anything confidential you come across during your job.
+The difference between non-solicitation and non-disclosure is that non-disclosure is about sharing confidential information while non-solicitation is about not using confidential information.
+Both are the same, however, in that they have time limits.